-Level 1 - Level 1 assets include investments in mutual funds.
+Level 1 - Level 1 assets include investments in mutual funds and Catholic United Investment Trust (CUIT) equity securities.

 Level 2 - Level 2 assets include investments in negotiable Certificates of Deposit (CDs).
 The fair values are estimated using Level 2 inputs based on multiple sources of information, which may include market data and/or quoted market prices from either markets that are not active or are for the same or similar assets in active markets.